 In this example, there are two session tabs with the following session names: Sidney Higa (sample)- Maintenance and Like some of our new products (sample) – Information.

 The first session tab is for the account, and the second session tab is for the case.
-You can define the format of the text for the session name for an entity using the Session Lines configuration (Settings > Unified Service Desk > Session Lines) in Dynamics 365.
+You can define the format of the text for the session name for an entity using the Session Lines configuration (Settings > Unified Service Desk > Session Lines) in Customer Engagement apps.
 For more information, see Configure the session tab name format.